TIPTON GREEN ENGLISH POLICY

 We promote reading for pleasure as part of our reading curriculum.
 We have invested in an amazing library, packed with a wide variety of books to appeal to all of our children.
 They are encouraged to develop their own knowledge of genres and authors and to discuss their books objectively.
 This enhances a deep love of literature across a range of genres, cultures and styles.

 The 2014 National Curriculum states that: ‘English has a pre-eminent place in education and in society.
 A high-quality education in English will teach pupils to speak and write fluently so that they can communicate their ideas and emotions to others and through their reading and listening, others can communicate with them.
 Through reading in particular, pupils have a chance to develop culturally, emotionally, intellectually, socially and spiritually.
 Literature, especially, plays a key role in such development.
 Reading also enables pupils both to acquire knowledge and to build on what they already know.’
 These aims are embedded across our English lessons and the wider curriculum.
 We have a rigorous and well-organised English curriculum that provides many purposeful opportunities for reading, writing and discussion.
-We use a wide variety of quality texts and resources to motivate and inspire our children.
-Each day, children take part in whole class quality reading lessons whereby the teacher skilfully selects rich texts to enable discussion, excitement and development of language, which in turn, inspires our children to incorporate language from these texts in their own writing.
+We use a wide variety of quality texts and resources (including fiction, non-fiction, poetry and visual literacy) to motivate and inspire our children and to foster a love of reading in our children.
+Texts have been carefully selected to include a range of accredited and diverse authors to reflect the range of backgrounds of our children.
+Each day, children take part in whole class quality reading lessons whereby the teacher provides opportunities for discussion, excitement and development of language, which in turn, inspires our children to incorporate language from these texts in their own writing.
+As extra support, we offer both phonics and smaller group sessions tailored to the needs of our children.
+This ensures that children have the opportunity to catch up and to leave our school at expected level for reading.

 Great emphasis is placed on spelling within English lessons.
 The children are required to learn selected words, which support their reading and writing activities.
 Twice weekly spelling sessions are followed from the No Nonsense Spelling scheme, which is used throughout the school.
 New spelling rules are taught and applied as children progress through the school.